By Grace Lim, SMU School of Accountancy

 On hindsight, I am thankful for the rich university experience that SMU SOA has offered me.
 It is a competitive environment.
 Academically, the course is challenging and there may be failures along the way.
 However, these failures do not limit the opportunities that are available, but instead provide valuable learning experiences that will pave the way for small successes, as it did for me.
 Who knew that my participation at Deloitte’s Risk Intelligent Challenge would eventually grant me a Winter Internship at Deloitte’s Risk Advisory!

 If anyone were to ask if I would recommend SMU School of Accountancy, I would say yes.
 And why accountancy in SMU?
 Because it is a challenging yet rewarding experience.

-2017 Undergraduate Applications are now open till 26 Mar 2017!
-Find out more about our Bachelor of Accountancy programme today: http://bit.ly/2fxiRCl
+SMU’s undergraduate admissions is now open!
+Find out more about our Bachelor of Accountancy programme today.

 You might also be interested in: